smohiuddin/muslim.finance/README.md

 ### :key: Keys to Financial Peace

 1. Decide a budget.
 Understand where your money is going.
-Focus on budgeting/saving, THEN inveseting.
+Focus on budgeting/saving, THEN investing.
 2. Save 20% of your salary each month.
 3. Prioritize eliminating debt before investing.
 4. Contribute to 401K.
 Most employers match and there are tax advantages.